ibm-cloud-docs/vpc/file_storage_vpc_byok_encryption.md

 It's also possible to use a customer root key from another account.
 In {{site.data.keyword.cloud_notm}}, the KMS can be either located in the same or in another account as the service that is using an encryption key.
 This deployment pattern allows enterprises to centrally manage encryption keys for all corporate accounts.
 For more information, see [Encryption key management](/docs/solution-tutorials?topic=solution-tutorials-resource-sharing#resource-sharing-security-kms).

 Configure all required [service-to-service authorizations](/docs/vpc?topic=vpc-file-s2s-auth&interface=ui#file-s2s-auth-encryption-ui){: ui}[service-to-service authorizations](/docs/vpc?topic=vpc-file-s2s-auth&interface=cli#file-s2s-auth-encryption-cli){: cli}[service-to-service authorizations](/docs/vpc?topic=vpc-file-s2s-auth&interface=api#file-s2s-auth-encryption-api){: api}[service-to-service authorizations](/docs/vpc?topic=vpc-file-s2s-auth&interface=terraform#file-s2s-auth-encryption-terraform){: terraform} between File Storage for VPC (source service) and the KMS instance (target service) that holds the customer root key.
-If you're provisioning volumes with a CRK of another account, contact that account's administrator to set up the authorization and for the CRN of the root key that is being shared.
+If you're provisioning volumes with a CRK of another account, ask that account's administrator to set up the authorization and to share the CRN of the root key.
 {: requirement}

 ## Creating file shares with customer-managed encryption in the UI